someengineering/resoto.com/docs/getting-started/performing-searches.md

-# Performing Queries
+# Performing Searches

-Resoto's query language is quite powerful and has many features.
+Resoto's search syntax is quite powerful and has many features.
 Once Resoto has finished its first collect run, we suggest trying these example queries:

 ```bash title="Get number of collected resources"
 > query is(resource) | count